Agent Simulation Synthetic Data Generation#

 camera_list

 The list of cameras (prim paths) for data generation.
 You can toggle in the UI to switch from camera_num to camera_list.
-In this case, ORA assumes cameras are already in the scene and Setup Simulation will not craete new cameras.
+In this case, ORA assumes cameras are already in the scene and Setup Simulation will not create new cameras.

 lidar_list

 The list of Lidars (prim paths) for data generation.
 This property aims to work with camera_list only.
-For pairing, items are assumed to pair by their order in list.
+For pairing, items are assumed to pair by their order in he list.
 First one in lidar_list will pair with the first one in camera_list.

 simulation_length